 Among Japanese learners, translators are among the most popular professions.

-High salaries, growing scope of work, and flexible working hours are some reasons.
+Some reasons include high salaries, a growing scope of work, and flexible working hours.
 Your passion, for instance, Japan, can motivate you to engage.

 Are you thinking about making a career as a Japanese translator?
-Write in the comment what you think and if you have questions!
+Please write what you think in the comment section and if you have questions!

 This really helped.
 I have been doing some translation work here in Japan, but I’m looking to expand to find jobs in the U.S. This helped build up my confidence.